Bald eagle euthanized after being found injured at area landfill

 "It's against the law to injure a bald eagle," the LSU Vet School spokesperson said.
 "But.. we have no way to know how (this) bird sustained the injury."

-LSU veterinarians were not sure of the eagle’s original habitat but said it was unlikely the bald eagle that escaped its enclosure in a fit of rage a few years ago.
-In 2013, the zoo’s eagle escape after it broke a hole in the mesh enclosure.
+LSU veterinarians were not sure of the eagle’s original habitat, but said it was unlikely the bald eagle escaped its enclosure in a fit of rage a few years ago.
+In 2013, the zoo’s eagle escaped after it broke a hole in the mesh enclosure.
 It has not been found.

 Follow the publisher of this post on Twitter: @treyschmaltz